radioactiveAHM/DnsSafeguard/README.md

 * `server_name`: Specifies the server name for TLS configuration.
 * `socket_addrs`: Sets the DNS server IP and port.
 * `udp_socket_addrs`: Configures the IP and port for the UDP socket listening to DNS queries.
+* `fragment_method`: The fragmentation method to use during the TLS handshake has three valid values: `linear`, `random`, and `single`.
+Here’s what each method entails:
+    - Linear Method: This method sends three TLS client hello packets in three separate TCP segments.
+    - Random Method: In this approach, random TCP segments are used, each containing one TLS client hello packet.
+    - Single Method: With the single method, a single TCP segment carries two TLS client hello packets.
+* `ipv6`: Support for IPv6